gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_3x_photometry_signal_analysis/README.md

 3_b: df/f using a Sliding window of 10 seconds and 10 percentile to calculate baseline.
 Z score on full session.

 3_c: df/f using a Sliding window of 10 seconds and 10 percentile to calculate baseline and 10 seconds Z score sliding window.

+3_d: df/f using a Sliding window of 10 seconds and 10 percentile to calculate baseline.
+Z score on full session.
+Smoothing using 1 sec sliding window with avg.